 The students should know what velocity means and that it can be calculated as a quotient of place and time.
-In addition, they should have already gained some experimental experience concerning the handling of the Cobra4 Mobile-Link.

 Principle

 The battery-powered cart runs on the track at constant velocity.
 The velocity is location-independent and the motion is uniform.
 The unmotorised cart is accelerated up to the middle of the track so that the velocity increases as a function of the location.
 On the second section of the track, the cart slows down due to friction.
 The velocity is location-dependent and thus non-uniform.